lyastro/flask-machine-learning-resful/README.md

 ## Overview

-This is the receipt for "How to productionize machine learning models using Flask as RESTful APIs" by [Ahmed Djebali](https://goo.gl/dV9EkX).
+This is forked from [Ahmed Djebali](https://github.com/a-djebali/flask-machine-learning-resful).
+The orignal code is witten for python2.

+This repositories is made for python3.
+The basic functions are exactly same.

 ## Dependencies

 All included in the iPython notebook.

 ## Usage

 * Open the terminal.
 If you're using anaconda just install Flask by typing ```$conda install flask``` or ```$pip install flask```.
 Then run the notebook ```$jupyter notebook``` in terminal in the main directory.
 All the instructions are in there.